polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 After the parachain is active as a parathread, the related project team should open a request for either a permanent or a temporary parachain slot on Rococo.

 - `Permanent slots` are typically assigned to teams who have completed a successful slot lease auction and have deployed a parachain with a slot on Polkadot.
-  Permanent slots enable those teams to continuously test their codebase for compatibility with the latest Polkadot features in a live public environment.
+  Permanent slots enable those teams to continuously test their codebase for compatibility with the latest Polkadot continuously features in a live public environment.
 Only a limited number of permanent slots are available.

-- `Temporary slots` are parachain slots that are dynamically allocated in a continuous, round-robbin style rotation.
+- `Temporary slots` are parachain slots dynamically allocated in a continuous, round-robbin style rotation.

   At the start of every lease period, a certain number of parathreads—up to a maximum defined in the relay chain configuration—are automatically upgraded to parachains for a certain duration.
 The parachains that were active during the ending lease period are automatically downgraded to parathreads to free the slots for others to use in the subsequent period.
-Temporary slots with dynamic allocation enables teams who don't have a parachain slot on Polkadot to test their runtimes more often in a realistic network environment.
+Temporary slots with dynamic allocation enable teams who don't have a parachain slot on Polkadot to test their runtimes more often in a realistic network environment.

 ### Submitting a Slot Request

 The Rococo runtime requires sudo access to assign slots.
-For example, the Rococo runtime specifies that the account used to assign slots must have root level permissions:
+For example, the Rococo runtime specifies that the account used to assign slots must have root-level permissions:

 ```rust
 AssignSlotOrigin = EnsureRoot<Self::AccountId>;
 ```

 Eventually, slot assignment is intended to be community-driven through Rococo governance.
 However, the Rococo sudo key is currently controlled by Parity Technologies.
 Therefore, you must submit a [Rococo Slot Request](https://github.com/paritytech/subport/issues/new?assignees=&labels=Rococo&template=rococo.yaml){target=\_blank} to receive a slot assignment.
-After the slot is assigned, you'll receive notification and be ready to connect.
+After the slot is assigned, you'll receive a notification and be ready to connect.

 ### Assigning a Slot using an Administrative Account